muhammadridwan47/mocha-chai-js/README.md

 Running this project:

- remember don't forget to do: npm install!
+ remember don't forget to do: npm install! in your terminal
   ```
    npm install
   ```